TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.5.5 =
+* Corrected bug with Show Edit Links option in admin panel
+* Fixed issue with AJAX mode (Show one category at a time) where page would always go back to top when clicking on category links

 = 2.5.4 =
 * Added new general options section for settings that apply to all configuration
 * Added field to specify custom stylesheet name to avoid getting your settings overridden with each update